scheme-requests-for-implementation/srfi-123/srfi-123.md

 The `ref*` procedure with its `~` synonym and SRFI-17 setter (which replaced the initially considered ternary `set!` syntax) seems to have first appeared in Gauche.
-Thanks to Shiro Kawai:
+Thanks to Shiro Kawai and Issac Trotts:
 <http://blog.practical-scheme.net/gauche/20100428-shorter-names>

 Thanks to Evan Hanson for the idea of using a throw-away `define` in